U.S. Route 23 in North Carolina: History

 Established in 1930, it entered from Georgia and followed a similar route as the route today to Enka.
-In Asheville, it went along route Haywood St across the French Broad River to Jefferson Dr to Patton Dr to Broadway then finally Merrimon north and out of the city.
+In Asheville, it went along route Haywood Street across the French Broad River to Jefferson Drive to Patton Drive to Broadway then finally Merrimon Avenue north and out of the city.
 Going through Weaverville, it continued its concurrency with US 19 till Bald Creek, where it went north with US 19W into Tennessee.

-By 1932, US 23 was rerouted in Asheville to use Haywood to Clingman to Hilliard to Biltmore which turns into Broadway.
-By 1937, US 23 was rerouted again, using Clingman to Patton to College to Biltmore.
-Between 1939-44, US 23 was rerouted in Waynesville to use US 276 Russ St to Walnut St back to US 23 Bus.
-The old Main St routing became US 19A-23A.
-In 1949, US 23 was moved west onto new bypass (Patton Avenue) around western Asheville, leaving US 23 Alternate (later US 23 Business).
-In 1952, US 23 was rerouted north of Mars Hill, replacing NC 36 into Tennessee.
-In 1961, US 23 was removed from downtown Asheville and placed on the East-West Expressway, however continuing north on Merrimon Avenue.
-In 1966, it was placed on new freeway east, bypassing Weaverville; then in 1973, it was removed from Merrimon Avenue onto freeway.
+By 1932, US 23 was rerouted in Asheville to use Haywood Street to Clingman Avenue to Hilliard Avenue to Biltmore Avenue which turns into Broadway.
+By 1937, US 23 was rerouted again, using Clingman Avenue to Patton Avenue to College Street to Biltmore Avenue.
+Between 1939–1944, US 23 was rerouted in Waynesville to use US 276/Russ Street to Walnut Street back to US 23 Business (US 23 Bus.).
+The old Main Street routing became US 19A/US 23A.
+In 1949, US 23 was moved west onto new bypass (Patton Avenue) around western Asheville, leaving US 23A (later US 23 Bus.).
+In 1952, US 23 was rerouted north of Mars Hill, replacing North Carolina Highway 36 into Tennessee.
+In 1961, US 23 was removed from downtown Asheville and placed on the East–West Expressway, however continuing north on Merrimon Avenue.
+In 1966, it was placed on new freeway east, bypassing Weaverville; then, in 1973, it was removed from Merrimon Avenue onto freeway.

-In 1968, US 23 was placed on new freeway bypass west of Waynesville, leaving US 23 Business through town.
-In 1974, US 23 bypassed Franklin to the east, its old route is signed today as US 441 Business.
-Also in the same year, Sylva was bypassed to the north, leaving US 23 Business following the old route through town.
+In 1968, US 23 was placed on new freeway bypass west of Waynesville, leaving US 23 Bus. through town.
+In 1974, US 23 bypassed Franklin to the east, its old route is signed today as US 441 Bus.
+Also in the same year, Sylva was bypassed to the north, leaving US 23 Bus. following the old route through town.

 In 2006, US 23 moved onto I-26, north of Mars Hill, leaving US 23A following the old route through northern Madison County.

 Future

-US 19/23, from Canton to Candler, is to be widened to a multi-lane highway and its bridge replaced over the Pigeon River.
+US 19/US 23, from Canton to Candler, is to be widened to a multilane highway and its bridge replaced over the Pigeon River.
 This project is currently funded.

-US 23, in concurrency with Interstate 26 and US 19, is planned to be realigned onto a new interchange at Interstate 240 and freeway improvements north from it.
-Right-of-way purchases are to begin in 2023, however the project is unfunded.
+US 23, in concurrency with I-26 and US 19, is planned to be realigned onto a new interchange at I-240 and freeway improvements north from it.
+Right-of-way purchases are to begin in 2023; however, the project is unfunded.